Team Goal Setting

 This is especially so when those activities are considered significant and meaningful: when they are of value and worth doing.
 We have talked more about applying happiness to workplace performance in our articles what causes happiness and finding ways to be happy at work.

-If you do have the time to read more on this topic, why not go to our teamwork articles.
+If you do have the time to read more on this topic, why not go to our Teams Knowledge Hub.
 A good place to start might be to think through why is teamwork important, or you may want to think about how you define teamwork or reminding yourself of the benefits of teamwork.

 This is one of ten articles in our teamwork series.
 But for some practical tips on team goal setting, look at our great-value guides (below), or at our Team Building Exercises for all team stages teams…